varbhat/exatorrent/README.md

 You are welcome to contribute.
 You can contribute code,documentation,icon or anything that you think benefits the project.
 If you want to implement any significant feature, please discuss it first.

 ## Thanks
-Special Thanks to [anacrolix/torrent](https://github.com/anacrolix/torrent), Programming Languages and Libraries used in `exatorrent`, Awesome IDEs of [Jetbrains](https://jb.gg/OpenSource) and Users for making this project happen.
+Special Thanks to [anacrolix/torrent](https://github.com/anacrolix/torrent), Programming Languages and Libraries used in `exatorrent` and Users for making this project happen.

 ## License
 [GPL-v3](LICENSE)